 Fearing reprisal in what was a largely antislavery community, Coleman fled to a nearby town and turned himself in to a proslavery sheriff.
 That sheriff promptly freed him and then arrested Branson.
 Local abolitionists, many of whom were already furious about the murder, grew incensed.
 They intercepted the sheriff at gunpoint and liberated his prisoner.

 News of the murder, arrest, and jailbreak spread rapidly across Kansas.
 Both proslavery and antislavery activists formed militias, and it wasn’t long before violence began to erupt.
 On May 21, 1856, 800 slavery supporters sacked the city of Lawrence—home to the state’s antislavery leaders—looting houses and murdering one resident.
 In response, a group of abolitionists led by John Brown killed five proslavery settlers in Franklin County.
-Hundreds of slavery supporters retaliated by attacking an antislavery settlement in the town of Osawatomie, murdering several locals and burning most of the settlement to the ground.
+Hundreds of slavery supporters retaliated by attacking an antislavery settlement in the town of Osawatomie, murdering several locals and burning most of the village to the ground.
 Abolitionists then drove proslavery forces out of Linn County.
 Slavery proponents next pulled 11 antislavery settlers from their homes and shot them down.

 Bleeding Kansas is, per its name, most famous for the bloodshed.
 But the clash went further than raids.
 The two camps established rival territorial administrations, each claiming to represent the entirety of the state.
 They drafted their own constitutions, passed their own laws, and egged on their side’s combatants.
 Both petitioned Washington for official recognition.
 But the U.S. capital, itself polarized by disputes over America’s original sin, was unable to decide which group ought to be in command.
 It was not until the South seceded that Kansas was finally admitted to the Union.